cinemascience/cinema_tutorial_2020-SC/readme.md

 # Cinema SuperComputing Tutorial 2020

 This tutorial introduces core Cinema concepts and functionality.
-As part of this tutorial, you will export a Cinema database from ParaView and run a Jupyter notebook workflow that takes in a Cinema database, updates it by calculating various image statistics and then views the new Cinema database in a browswer-based Cinema:Explorer viewer.
+As part of this tutorial, you will export a Cinema database from ParaView and run a Jupyter notebook workflow that takes in a Cinema database, updates it by calculating various image statistics and then views the new Cinema database in a browser-based Cinema:Explorer viewer.

 To run this tutorial, you will need:

-- The latest version of [ParaView:](https://www.paraview.org/download/)
+- The latest version of ParaView: [https://www.paraview.org/download/](https://www.paraview.org/download/)
 - Python 3.7 or above
 - pandas, numpy
 - os, shutil